 Christmas is soon upon us.
-Here’s a checklist from the Soundtrack music team that will help you play better music this Christmas.
+Here’s a checklist from the Soundtrack music team that will help you play better music this holiday season.

-1. Don’t start playing Christmas music too early
+1. Don’t start playing Christmas music too soon

 2. Don’t stop playing Christmas music too soon

-The days between Christmas and New Year’s is an excellent opportunity to extend the Christmas feeling to your customers.
+The days between Christmas and New Year’s are an excellent opportunity to extend the Christmas feeling to your customers.

 3. Make every third song a Christmas song

-It’s a good idea to have your customers hear at least one Christmas song during their visit to your business.
-Since a song is about three minutes long and since the typical store visit lasts about ten minutes, it’s enough if you make one out of three songs a Christmas song.
-That way you won’t drive your team nuts.
+It’s a good idea to have your customers hear at least one Christmas song during their visit.
+Since a song is about three minutes long and the typical store visit lasts about ten minutes, it’s enough if you make one out of three songs a Christmas song.
+This way, you won’t drive your team nuts.

 — Magnus Rydén, VP Music at Soundtrack